landnthrn/MicaForEveryone/README.md

   - Choose 'Local Machine' as the install point
   - When prompted choose 'Place all certificates in the following store'
   - Browse and select 'Trusted Root Certification Authorities' as the Certificate Store
 - Use the `MicaForEveryoneFork-2.0.7.0-x64.msix` or `MicaForEveryoneFork.appinstaller`

+You're `settings.json` is created at `\Users\%USERNAME%\AppData\Local\Packages\MicaForEveryone.Fork_nk222gb55598j\LocalState`
+If you import a `settings.json` made from upstream Mica you should add `#32770` as an exclusion class for global and notepad process rule, this way the notepad popups brightness fix will remain.

 ---